Hyundai Kona Hybrid SUV review

 Interior & comfort

-Trim levels are SE, Premium and Premium SE, and while SE versions make do with a seven-inch infotainment screen, it does at least still feature Android Auto and Apple CarPlay, as well as a rear-view camera.
-You also get rear parking sensors, climate control and 16-inch alloy wheels.
-Hopping up to Premium costs around £1,800 and adds larger wheels, a KRELL sound system, keyless entry, automatic wipers and wireless smartphone charging.
-The top Premium SE versions feature LED headlights, leather upholstery, heated and ventilated front seats and a head-up display.
+Trim levels are SE Connect, Premium and Ultimate.
+Every version features an impressive infotainment setup, along with Android Auto and Apple CarPlay.
+There's also a rear-view camera, rear parking sensors, climate control and 16-inch alloy wheels.
+Hopping up to Premium brings 18-inch alloy wheels, a Krell premium sound system, BlueLink remote connectivity, heated seats and steering wheel, front parking sensors, keyless entry and wireless smartphone charging.
+The top Ultimate versions feature LED headlights, a head-up display, heated rear seats, ventilated front seats and advanced safety technology.

 Practicality & boot space